 Why Some Budget VPNs Fail

-Most budget VPN failures fall into predictable categories:
+Across dozens of tests, most budget VPN failures fell into a small number of predictable categories:

 - Unreliable streaming access despite marketing claims